Accurate APR Calculator

 - the interest allocation method for short or long periods; and

-Once you understand these details, then you would be able to calculate the interest due and compare the results.
+Once you understood these details, you could calculate the interest due and compare the results.

-Aside from fees, the APR isn't concerned with these details.
+Aside from fees, the APR is not concerned with these details.

 Why?

-The APR calculation uses for input the anticipated total payment amounts.
-Periodic interest never is used in the equation.
+The APR calculation uses the anticipated total payment amounts.
+Periodic interest is not used in the equation.

-Also, the TILA creates rules for how to calculate an APR.
-All disclosures have to use the same equations.
-This is not true for interest calculations.
+Also, the TILA defines rules for how to calculate an APR.
+All disclosures must use the same equations.
+This consistency does not apply to interest calculations.

-But the APR is not the only thing that Regulation Z requires the lender to disclose.
+But the APR is not the only item Regulation Z requires the lender to disclose.

 What disclosures does the TILA require?